PracticeFoxyCode/practice/README.md

 There is a default accepted pattern of `from typing import SomeType` to allow for easy use of the `typing` module.

-You can also ignore specific lines with the `foxyling-imports:ignore` directive comment, e.g.,
+You can also ignore specific lines with the `foxylint-imports:ignore` directive comment, e.g.,

 ```python
 import sys